ermaitland/ga-project-4-frontend/README.md

 # Build/Code Process

-I started by creating the project in the back end, then creating a superuser and beginning on the separate apps.
+I started by creating the project in the back-end, then creating a superuser and beginning on the separate apps.
 I started with the user model, and I created a login and register view:

 ```py
 class RegisterView(APIView):